 U.S. Department of Transportation

 Our transportation lawyers advise clients on myriad matters before the U.S. Department of Transportation (DOT).
 Our team has significant experience with matters before the Federal Highway Administration (FHWA), Federal Aviation Administration (FAA), Federal Transit Administration (FTA), Federal Railroad Administration (FRA), Pipelines and Hazardous Materials Safety Administration (PHMSA) and Federal Motor Carrier Safety Administration (FMCSA).
 We routinely work with DOT officials in support of our clients’ interests, whether related to project approvals, grant funding and compliance with DOT laws and regulations or enforcement actions.
+We also frequently comment on rulemakings on behalf of our clients.
+The advice and assistance we provide is always underpinned by the laws and regulations as well as the political posture of DOT.
+We have relationships with political appointees and career staff at DOT and recommend the best approach for meetings and strategies depending on the issue.
+We often engage members of Congress to advocate on behalf of our clients’ interests with political appointees at DOT if we determine that such intervention is likely to achieve the desired outcome.

 Federal Highway Administration